elidoran/chain-builder/README.md

 fn2 = (control, context) ->
   console.log this.message2
-  resume = control.pause()  # returns a function to call to resume execution setTimeout resume, 1000 # schedule resume in a second return # return nothing
+  resume = control.pause 'just because'  # returns a function to call to resume execution setTimeout resume, 1000 # schedule resume in a second return # return nothing

 fn3 = () -> console.log this.message3

 chain = buildChain array:[fn1, fn2, fn3]
-result = chain.run
+result = chain.run context:
   message1: 'in fn1'
   message2: 'in fn2 and pausing'
   message3: 'resumed and in fn3'

+result = # { returned when chain is paused
+#   paused: { reason: 'just because', index:1, fn:fn2 }
+# }

 # this will be printed before the chain is resumed and fn3 is run
 console.log 'back from chain.run()'